Veera Theerapat: Career

-In late 1998, he became known as a radio host for "Khui Kan Chan Thueng Sook" (คุยกันจันทร์ถึงศุกร์, "talk Monday to Friday") on Trinity Radio (now Family Radio).
+Since July 1998, he has become widely known as a radio host for "Khui Kan Chan Thueng Sook" (คุยกันจันทร์ถึงศุกร์, "talk Monday to Friday") on Trinity Radio (now Family Radio).
 The program allows phone-in listeners to come and talk to the host.
 He speaks loudly and argues with his audience.
-During his show's peak popularity (circa 1999), it is an afternoon radio program that was not the highest rating music program on FM in Thailand.
+During his show's peak popularity (circa 1999 – early 2000s), it was an afternoon radio program that was not the highest rating music program on FM in Thailand.

 With increasing age causing reducing his aggressiveness, he began to offer more diverse content, such as history or narrating Indian epic Mahabharata.